Vietnam.vn - Nền tảng quảng bá Việt Nam

 Khủng hoảng của Boeing đe dọa đến phát triển của hàng không toàn cầu- Ảnh 5.

 The launch of the A320neo and the near loss of its sole customer, American Airlines, prompted Boeing to launch an improved version of its best-selling 737 , the 737 Max, in 2011.
-The Max not only became available sooner, but also featured the same fuel-efficient engines as the A320neo to meet the needs of its customers.
+The Max not only became available earlier, but also featured the same fuel-efficient engines as the A320neo to meet the needs of its customers.

 However, the crash of two Max 8 planes led to the entire fleet of this type being grounded for nearly two years from March 2019.
-Combined with the disruptions caused by the pandemic, which brought international aviation to a near standstill, Boeing suffered a lot of damage, leading to Airbus dominating the narrow-body aircraft market.
+Combined with the disruptions caused by the pandemic, which brought international aviation activities to a near standstill, Boeing suffered a lot of damage, leading to Airbus dominating the narrow-body aircraft market.

 Khủng hoảng của Boeing đe dọa đến phát triển của hàng không toàn cầu- Ảnh 6.